 Activities on site

 You’ll find a regularly updated list of the various activities on offer at newday - click here to see what sort of things your children may be getting up to.
 You know your children and their abilities and limitations best, so if you’ve any concerns about them participating fully in any of the activities, please talk to the youth worker accompanying them to the event.
-Of course we carry out full risk assesments ourselves on all activities at newday, ensure suitable supervision for each and have a professionally qualified First Aid team on site available around the clock.
+Of course we carry out full risk assesments ourselves on all activities at newday, ensure suitable supervision for each and have a professionally qualified medical team on site available around the clock.

 Safety on site

 Your child’s safety is our priority: with more than 5000 young people on site, we take their safety very seriously.
 We ask church groups to ensure that they bring one responsible adult for every six young people under 18 that they bring to newday, to make sure everyone is properly looked after.
 The Group Coordinator is the person with overall responsibility for your child’s church group.

 Here are some of the other ways we ensure your child’s safety on site…

 On site, the church groups camping on the same zone will be looked after by its Zone Host and team – they’ll act as a point of contact for any issues that arise, and liaise closely with all the other teams at newday to ensure the delegates’ safety, 24 hours a day.
 They’ll make contact with Group Coordinators on arrivals day, so they’ll be a friendly face in case of need.

 At the gate